 The Harvest (2015)

 It’s never really a good thing when your movie is released on Video on Demand the same day it opens in the theater.
-This is slowly changing and becoming a more accepted practice because it helps some of these independent movies earn more money.
-However, it still means that regardless of how good a movie is (in any category), it is not eligible for Academy Awards nomination consideration.
-So if it is a movie that you think will be great, you wouldn’t allow it to be available on OnDemand until after he exits the theaters.
-With that said, I believe that all those involved with this movie (regardless if you loved it or hated it) knew that it would never be in contention for an Oscar award.
-This is a movie I would not have seen in the theater, and had it not been on OnDemand at the same time as its theater release date, it would have been a movie that I would have missed altogether.
-Their release plan was a good one.
+This is slowly changing and becoming more widely accepted because it helps some independent movies earn more money.
+However, it still means that, regardless of how good a movie is (in any category), it is not eligible for an Academy Award nomination.
+So if it is a movie you think will be great, you wouldn’t make it available on OnDemand until after it leaves theaters.
+With that said, all those involved with this movie (regardless of whether you loved it or hated it) knew that it would never be in contention for an Oscar award.
+The Harvest is a movie I would not have seen in theaters, and had it not been on OnDemand at the same time as its theatrical release, I would have missed it altogether.
+Their release plan was good.
 The film, on the other hand, was meh.